Careers

 QUALIFICATIONS

-The knowledge, skills, and abilities of this position are normally attained through combination of education and experience equivalent to:
+• The knowledge, skills, and abilities of this position are normally attained through combination of education and experience equivalent a high school diploma or equivalent and 1 to 2 years of job-related work experience.

 • Other combinations of education and experience will be considered on a case-by-case basis.